Tests and procedures used to diagnose carcinoid tumors include:

 - Imaging tests.
-Imaging tests, including a computerized tomography (CT) scan, magnetic resonance imaging (MRI), positron emission tomography (PET), octreotide scan and X-ray, may help your doctor pinpoint the carcinoid tumor's location.
+Imaging tests, including a computerized tomography (CT) scan, magnetic resonance imaging (MRI), positron emission tomography (PET), X-ray and nuclear medicine scans, may help your doctor pinpoint the carcinoid tumor's location.

 A scope or camera that sees inside your body.
 Your doctor may use a long, thin tube equipped with a lens or camera to examine areas inside your body.

 An endoscopy, which involves passing a scope down your throat, may help your doctor see inside your gastrointestinal tract.
 A bronchoscopy, using a scope passed down your throat and into your lungs, can help find lung carcinoid tumors.
 Passing a scope through your rectum (colonoscopy) can help diagnose rectal carcinoid tumors.

 To see inside your small intestine, your doctor may recommend a test using a pill-sized camera that you swallow (capsule endoscopy).

 Removing tissue for laboratory testing.
 A sample of tissue from the tumor (biopsy) may be collected to confirm your diagnosis.
 What type of biopsy you'll undergo depends on where your tumor is located.

-In some cases a surgeon may use a needle to draw cells out of the tumor.
-In other cases, a biopsy may be collected during surgery.
+One way of collecting a tissue sample involves using a needle to draw cells out of the tumor.
+Another option may be through surgery.
 The tissue is sent to a laboratory for testing to determine the types of cells in the tumor and how aggressive those cells appear under the microscope.